Best websites to sell your small business

 Typical deal size: Small to mid

-Success/final value fee: Varies
+Success/final value fee: Varies by listing package

 Acquire.com

-Best for: SaaS and online businesses
+Best for: Owners selling SaaS or online businesses

 Typical deal size: Small to mid

-Buyer reach: Curated, global
+Buyer reach: Curated global audience of qualified buyers

-Success/final value fee: Closing fee
+Success/final value fee: 6 - 8%

 Empire Flippers